nonlocal-lia/microsoft-movie-analysis/README.md

 * Release a Sci-Fi film.
 * Hire Joss Whedon to direct it.
-* Aim to release the movie in May with July as a backup in case of delays.
+* Aim to release the movie in May with June as a backup in case of delays.

 ### Limitations and Future Work
 The calculation of the profit ofr each film only included ticket revenue and production budget.
 It did not include marketing budget